Omaha Poker Rules | Learn the Official Rules of Omaha Poker

 Just like in Omaha High, all players are dealt four hole cards, and exactly two of these must be used with three from the board to make a five card hand.

-The Low Hand
+The Low Hand in Omaha

 The difference between Omaha High and Omaha Hi-Lo is that the pot is split between the highest ranking hand and the lowest.
 Therefore, the goal of the game is to "scoop" the pot, which happens when you hold both the best high and the best low hand.